chrismeserole/blog-posts/post-iraq caliphate/post-conflict literature.md

-# "Literature on Post-Conflict Stabilization"
+# Literature on Post-Conflict Stabilization

 *Below are articles and books in the post-conflict stabilization literature.
-I plan on adding to it over time -- if you think an article should be included, send me an email or a pull-request.
+I plan on adding to it over time -- if you think an article should be included, send me an email or a pull-request.*

 **2017**